-“It’s devastating to feel so alone in New York City,” said Colgan, public relations manager at Identity Theft 911.
+“It’s devastating to feel so alone in New York City,” said Colgan, public relations manager at IDT911.
 “I had no money and no way to do anything about it.”

 Data breaches can happen to anyone.
 More than 540 million records have been exposed in data breaches since 2005, according to the Privacy Rights Clearinghouse, a nonprofit consumer organization.
 Many consumers have received the telltale notification letters alerting them that their information had been compromised.
 But many more don’t; they’re unaware that their personal information is at risk.

 Data breach victims are more likely to become victims of other kinds of fraud, especially identity theft, according to Javelin Strategy & Research.
 Last year alone, new account fraud—when an account is created with a stolen identity—contributed to $17 billion in losses in the United States.